Class CollectionFindCursor<T, TRaw>

 Sets the filter for the cursor, overwriting any previous filter.

-Note: this method does NOT mutate the cursor; it simply returns a new, uninitialized cursor with the given new filter set.
+🚨Important: This method does NOT mutate the cursor; it returns a new cursor with a new filter.

 Parameters